128technology/docs/docs/about_supported_drivers.md

 ## Compatible NICs and Drivers

-Additional NICs and drivers may be compatible with the SSR, but have not been fully tested by Juniper/128 Technology, and may not fully support all features of the SSR.
+Additional NICs and drivers may be compatible with the SSR, but have not been fully tested by Juniper, and may not fully support all features of the SSR.

 :::note
-128 Technology strongly recommends certification for any build in a production deployment.
+Juniper strongly recommends certification for any build in a production deployment.
 When a compatible platform is used, certification should be done by the end operator or a third-party.
 See [Compatible Platform Support](about_supported_platforms.md#support-for-128t-on-compatible-platforms).
 :::

 Compatible platforms have the following characteristics: